 Intel's Tiger Lake comes with the Willow Cove processing cores and Xe LP graphics on one larger 10nm SuperFin die, and a separate smaller 14nm PCH (platform controller hub) chipset that handles extra I/O and connectivity duties.

-Intel has two basic packages: The larger package on the left is for the high-performance UP3 models (formerly U-Series) that operate within a 12 to 28W TDP, and the UP4 package (formerly Y-Series) on the right for devices that operate at 7 to 15W.
+Intel has two basic packages: The larger package on the left is for the high-performance UP3 models (formerly U-Series) that operate within a 12 to 28W TDP, and they also serve as the building block for the H35 chips.
+The UP4 package (formerly Y-Series) on the right are for devices that operate at 7 to 15W.
 These packages are then integrated onto incredibly small motherboards (second picture in the album) that find their way into the new Tiger Lake laptops and thin-and-lights.

 The Tiger Lake chips span the Core i7, i5 and i3 families and come with varying levels of graphics performance.
 Intel splits its Xe LP graphics up into G7 and G4 families.
 Tiger Lake models with "G7" at the end of the product name come with either 96 or 80 execution units (EUs), with the full-fledged 90 EU models coming with Intel Iris Xe branding.
 Chips with "G4" at the end of the product name come with 48 EUs.
 Naturally, the Iris Xe models with more EUs offer the high end of performance, which we'll see in the benchmarks shortly.